greenfishbluefish/sims_loader/README.md

     * This is unused in the SQLite driver, but required otherwise.
 * `--schema`: the schema to connect to within the database.
     * This is unused in the SQLite driver, but required otherwise.
+    * This is unused in the Oracle driver, replaced by --sid

 Optional: